+Criteria JORC Code Explanation

+Commentary

+- associated design issues such as prestrip, access, etc. - The assumptions made regarding geotechnical parameters (eg pit slopes, stope sizes, etc), grade control and pre-production drilling. - The major assumptions made and Mineral Resource model used for pit and stope optimisation (if appropriate). - The mining dilution factors used. - The mining recovery factors used. - Any minimum mining widths used. - The manner in which Inferred Mineral Resources are utilised in mining studies and the sensitivity of the outcome to their inclusion. - The infrastructure requirements of the selected mining methods.

+- Detailed pit and stage designs completed based on the selected Whittle 4X Optimisation pit shell results; - Life-of-Mine scenario analysis and scheduling of pit design inventory to achieve marketing product specifications; and - Reporting of pit inventory above Fe% cut-off by Mineral Resource category and classification to corresponding Ore Reserve category.

+Mining Method

+- Current and planned mining of the resource is by use of conventional open pit methods.
+The current primary mine production fleet comprises 2x Hitachi EX2600 excavators, Komatsu HD785-7 (90t capacity) and HD1500 (150t capacity) dump trucks and Caterpillar 992 Front End Loaders or similar equivalents. - Mine designs comprise detailed pit designs for the Life-of-Mine.
+Operational waste dump and stockpile designs are in place with conceptual designs for the later phases of waste dump expansion. - Mining of the deposit below the water table is now underway with the approval for below table mining granted in December 2016.

+Optimisation

-Criteria JORC Code Explanation Commentary Mining factors or assumptions The method and assumptions used as reported in the Pre- Feasibility or Feasibility Study to convert the Mineral Resource to an Ore Reserve (i.e. either by application of appropriate factors by optimisation or by preliminary or detailed design).
-The choice, nature and appropriateness of the selected mining method(s) and other mining parameters including associated design issues such as pre-strip, access, etc. The assumptions made regarding geotechnical parameters (eg pit slopes, stope sizes, etc), grade control and pre-production drilling.
-The major assumptions made and Mineral Resource model used for pit and stope optimisation (if appropriate).
-The mining dilution factors used.
-Any minimum mining widths used.
-The manner in which Inferred Mineral Resources are utilised in mining studies and the sensitivity of the outcome to their inclusion.
-The infrastructure requirements of the selected mining methods.
-Mining Method Current and planned mining of the resource is by use of conventional open pit methods.
-The current primary mine production fleet comprises 1x Hitachi EX2600 excavator, Komatsu HD785-7 (90t capacity) and HD1500 (150t capacity) dump trucks and Caterpillar 992 Front End Loaders or similar equivalents.
-Mine designs comprise detailed pit designs for the Life-of-Mine.
-Operational waste dump and stockpile designs are in place with conceptual designs for the later phases of waste dump expansion.
-Mining of the deposit below the water table is now underway with the approval for below table mining granted in December 2016.
-Optimisation The deposit was optimised using Whittle Optimisation software.
-Measured, Indicated and Inferred Mineral Resource categories were used in the Whittle Optimisation process.
-Excluding Inferred Mineral Resources from the Whittle Optimisation reduces in-situ Ore Reserves by 0.7Mt.
-The overall slopes vary from 36° to 39° based on geotechnical studies.
-Dilution has been modelled by regularisation of the geological model using a selective mining unit of 12.5m (length) by 12.5m (width) by 5.0m (depth).
-Regularisation resulted in a reduction of 31Mt of Mineral Resources ≥ 50% Fe.
-The cut-off grade has been applied after regularisation.
-An ore mining recovery factor of 95% was applied in the Whittle Optimisation software.
-No minimum mining widths ("MMW") were applied with ≤ 4% of the Ore Reserves having a MMW < 100m.
-Mine Plan Inferred Mineral Resources were included in the optimisation and 5.6Mt at 58.3% Fe of Inferred Mineral Resources have been included in the mine plans.
-No Inferred Mineral Resources are included in the Ore Reserves.
-Infrastructure requirements of the selected mining method • The Iron Valley Project is currently operational with TMM at 16Mtpa (wet) with all infrastructure requirements for the selected mining method in place.
+- The deposit was optimised using Whittle 4X Optimisation software. - Measured, Indicated and Inferred Mineral Resource categories were used in the Whittle Optimisation process.
+Excluding Inferred Mineral Resources from the Whittle Optimisation reduces in-situ Ore Reserves by 0.7Mt. - The overall slopes vary from 36° to 39° based on geotechnical studies. - Dilution has been modelled by regularisation of the geological model using a selective mining unit of 12.5m (length) by 12.5m (width) by 5.0m (depth). - Regularisation resulted in a reduction of 31Mt of Mineral Resources ≥ 50% Fe. - The cut-off grade has been applied after regularisation. - An ore mining recovery factor of 95% was applied in the Whittle Optimisation software.